|

 In October 2005, Whaleback Lighthouse was licensed to the American Lighthouse Foundation, who worked with the Town of Kittery, Maine to preserve the stone tower, which still warns mariners away from its dangerous ledges with two white flashes every ten seconds.
 The Town of Kittery also plans on restoring the Wood Island Life Boat Station, located near Whaleback Ledge Lighthouse, and turning it into a maritime/lighthouse museum and education center.

 In June 2007, Whaleback Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities and was awarded to the American Lighthouse Foundation (ALF) in November 2008.
-Friends of Portsmouth Harbor Lighthouse, a chapter of ALF, manages Whaleback Lighthouse and is raising funds for its restoration.
+Friends of Portsmouth Harbor Lighthouses, a chapter of ALF, manages Whaleback Lighthouse and is raising funds for its restoration.

 In October 2009, the Coast Guard installed a radio-activated foghorn and a modern VLB-44 light emitting diode (LED) beacon at Whaleback Lighthouse.
 When mariners require the assistance of the foghorn, they can tune their VHF radio to channel 79 and key their microphone five times.
 This action will activate a relay that powers the horn for forty-five minutes.
 Installation of the new beacon was prompted by the failure of the tower’s submarine electrical cable.
 The efficient LED beacon consumes less power than the VRB-25 it replaced, allowing a compact array of solar panels and batteries to power the light.